basshelal/AnimationVectorizer/notes.md

 * Figure out a decent way to quantitatively measure results (quality and compression)

+* Look into using hardware acceleration ie GPU based execution, the speedups may be marginal for the effort but, it's a super cool thing to explore and write about on the report

 ### Region Detection

 How do we differentiate between fills (single color areas or polygons) and gradients (function based shifting color